jasper22/Q-Nomy/README.md

 Everything used with default settings without additional installation.
 Just simple Next, Next, Next should be fine

+### Remarks

+* For some strange reason I personally run into this issue: [Failed to start 'npm': Ensure that 'npm' is installed and can be found in one of the PATH directories](https://github.com/dotnet/aspnetcore/issues/18201) and most of the solutions failed to resolve [Stackoverflow](https://stackoverflow.com/questions/59367072/failed-to-start-npm-ensure-that-npm-is-installed-and-can-be-found).
+So I devided this project to 2: Client (Angular) and Server (.NET Core only WebAPI)

 ### Installing

 1. Clone this git repostiory: `git clone https://github.com/jasper22/Q-Nomy.git`